elwindewitte/bookbite-app/book/robinson-crusoe.md

 ---
-tags: post
+tags: book
-layout: layouts/post.njk
+layout: layouts/book.njk
-title: My first post
+name: Robinson Crusoe
+author: Daniel Defoe
 description: The first post on the Eleventy and Netlify CMS blog
-date: 2020-12-14
-featuredImage: /images/uploads/image1.jpg
 ---

 Hello, here is the body of the first blog post.